jeffsbloom/jeffsbloom/README.md

 - 👋 Hi, I’m @jeffsbloom
-- 👀 I’m interested in Drones Woodworking making things better!!
+- 👀 I’m interested in Drones/Woodworking and making things better!!
-- 🌱 I’m currently learning all I can to make peoples life easier :)
+- 🌱 I’m currently learning all I can to make people's life easier :)
 - 💞️ I’m looking to collaborate on documentation
 - ⚡ Fun fact: I like the great outdoors, fishing is my "thing"

 <!---
 jeffsbloom/jeffsbloom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.